Dirk Hartog Island: History

-The island was discovered by Hartog on 25 October 1616 in the Dutch East India Company (VOC) ship Eendracht from Cape Town to Batavia (Jakarta).
-The names of senior people on board, including Hartog's, were inscribed with the date on a pewter plate and nailed to a post.
+The first Europeans known to have sighted the island were the crew of the Dutch East India Company (VOC) ship Eendracht, captained by Hartog, on 25 October 1616, during a voyage from Cape Town to Batavia (now Jakarta).
+The date, and the names of the senior people on the vessel, were inscribed on a pewter plate and nailed to a post.

-In 1697 the Dutch captain Willem de Vlamingh landed on the island and discovered Hartog's plate.
+In 1697, Dutch captain Willem de Vlamingh landed on the island and found Hartog's plate.
 He replaced it with one of his own, which included a copy of Hartog's inscription, and took the original plate home to Amsterdam, where it is still kept in the Rijksmuseum Amsterdam.

-On 28 March 1772, Breton navigator Louis Aleno de St Aloüarn landed on the island and became the first European to formally take possession of Western Australia in the name of the French king Louis XV.
-This involved a ceremony (which took place on 30 March) during which one or more bottles were buried on the island.
+On 28 March 1772, French navigator Louis Aleno de Saint-Aloüarn landed on the island and became the first European to formally take possession of Western Australia in the name of the French king Louis XV.
+That involved a ceremony on 30 March, during which one or more bottles were buried on the island.
 One bottle was recorded as containing an annexation document and a coin.
-In 1998 a bottle cap made of lead with an écu coin set in it was first discovered at Turtle Bay by a team led by Philippe Godard and Max Cramer.
-This triggered a broader search by a team from the Western Australian Museum led by Myra Stanbury, with Bob Sheppard, Bob Creasy and Dr Michael McCarthy.
-On 1 April 1998, an intact bottle bearing a lead cap identical to the one recovered earlier, also with a coin set in it, was unearthed.
+In 1998 a bottle cap made of lead with an écu coin set in it was found at Turtle Bay by a team led by Philippe Godard and Max Cramer.
+That triggered a broader search by a team from the Western Australian Museum, led by Myra Stanbury, with Bob Sheppard, Bob Creasy and Dr Michael McCarthy.
+On 1 April 1998, an intact bottle was unearthed, with a lead cap identical to the one recovered earlier, and also with a coin set in it.
 No trace of an annexation document has yet been found.

-In 1801 the island was visited by a French expedition aboard the Naturaliste led by Captain Emmanuel Hamelin.
-This expedition found de Vlamingh's plate almost buried in the sand, its post having rotted away.
-The Captain ordered that it be re-erected in its original position.
-In 1818 the Uranie with French explorer Louis de Freycinet, who had been an officer in Hamelin's 1801 crew, sent a boat ashore to recover de Vlamingh's plate.
+In 1801, the island was visited by the Naturaliste, under French Navy officer and explorer Emmanuel Hamelin, which was part of the Baudin expedition to Australia.
+They found de Vlamingh's plate almost buried in the sand, its post having rotted away.
+Hamelin ordered that it be re-erected in its original position.
+In 1818, the Uranie, captained by French explorer Louis de Freycinet, who had been an officer in Hamelin's 1801 crew, sent a boat ashore to recover de Vlamingh's plate.
 It eventually arrived in Paris, only to be lost for over a century.
 It was found in 1940 and returned to Australia in 1947, where it can now be seen in the Western Australian Maritime Museum in Fremantle, Western Australia.
-The Baudin expedition left also a plaque at the island at 16 July 1801.